-Face, Edge or End Grain?
+Face, Edge, or End Grain

 Face, Edge, or End Grain.
 What’s the difference?

-A little understanding of how wood fibres or grain as it is often referred to, helps in understanding the differences between the types of wood cutting boards.
+A little understanding of how wood fibres or grain as it is often referred to, helps in understanding the differences between the types of wooden cutting boards.
 Wood fibres are like straws.
 Imagine a bundle of straws.
 Those straws represent wood fibres that run lengthwise down a tree truck and then lengthwise down a piece of timber which is then turned into a wood cutting board.

-Edge grain cutting boards are still a wise option and can be a more affordable choice.
-Pick the construction that is more aesthetically pleasing to your eye or kitchen style.
+Pick the construction that is more aesthetically pleasing to your eye or kitchen style and budget.
 Remember that proper care and maintenance are the keys that will extend the life of your cutting board, whether you choose end or edge grain, to keep it in excellent condition for years to come.

 Previous